Instasupport

 “You are required to fulfill 100% of the presale orders you receive.”

-For Shopify merchants, that means preorder pages should usually make four things obvious near the buy box:
+For Shopify merchants, that means preorder pages should usually make six things obvious near the buy box:

 • official release date